ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-advanced-networking.md

 Connectivity issues are generally because of DNS settings or route table problems - both of these elements are required to be present in the VPC.
 The VPC DNS setting must have _Enable DNS Hostnames_ and _Enable DNS Support_ to be true.

 ## Gateway Endpoints
-only for DynamoDB and S3; free; one gateway per VPC and this gateway ONLY works in the VPC (VPN, DX, TGW, VPC peering don't work); can use the same public hostname in route table
+Only for DynamoDB and S3; free; one gateway per VPC and this gateway ONLY works in the VPC (VPN, DX, TGW, VPC peering don't work); can use the same public hostname in route table

 ## Interface Endpoints
 Under the covers it provisions an ENI that will have a private interface hostname so SG work; can be accessed via DX or Site-to-Site VPN.
 Using VPCE services (Private Link) requires an NLB, an NLB fronting an ALB, or an API Gateway Troubleshooting a VPCE: